pengtaoxie/pengtaoxie.github.io/index.md

 * Innovator Award, 2018 (presented by the Pittsburgh Business Times).
 * 1st Place (out of 400+ participating teams) in both Defenses and Targeted Attacks, 3rd Place in Untargeted Attacks, in NIPS Adversarial Vision Challenge, 2018.
 * Siebel Scholarship, 2014 (85 graduate students from around the world).
-* National Scholarship of China, 2009.
-* National First Prize in China Undergraduate Mathematical Contest of Modeling, 2008.
-* Goldman Sachs Global Leader Scholarship, 2008 (150 undergraduate students from around the world).

 ##  Recent Invited Talks